skyeng/gitwand/README.md

 ansible-playbook playbooks/github.yml -e github_members__state=present
 ```

 Have changed only one user?
 Would like to update just him or her?
-Do this:
+Do like following.
+And don't forget,
+we use real names (not their own nicknames at Github) here as described in `vars/users/`.
 ```
-ansible-playbook playbooks/github.yml -e github_members__state=present -e github_members__include=my_user
+ansible-playbook playbooks/github.yml -e github_members__state=present -e github_members__include=john.smith
 ```

 Update all your teams: